devsoc-unsw/jobsboard/README.md

 #### Backend
 **Without Docker**
 1. Go to `backend/tests/config.js` and set `apiUrl` to `http://localhost:8080`.
-Remember to set it back to the original once you're ready to push your pr.
+If this is your first time, run `git update-index --skip-worktree tests/config.js` to prevent git from tracking this file in the future.
 2. Navigate to the `backend` directory and run the following commands in your terminal
     ```
     yarn serve